putyourlightson/craft-plugin-documentation-outline/README.md

 ## How It Works

-> Use this section to go in-depth into how the plugin works, using subsections as appropriate.
+> Use this section to go in-depth into how the plugin works, using subsections and screenshots where appropriate.

 The plugin monitors various things, collecting data about your sites, users and interactions.